 - Always check the size, AMPs, and volts of the new battery compared to the old battery.

 - After disconnecting the terminals, use a wire brush and clean off the battery terminals carefully to ensure no major corrosion.

 - Do not leave the key in the ignition while you replace your Mercedes-Benz C CLK battery.
 This can cause problems to the EIS module, and the vehicle may not start.

-- Once the vehicle starts, ESP and ABS light may come on.
+- Once the vehicle starts, ESP and ABS lights may come on.
 This is due to the steering angle sensor needing calibration.
 To reset the steering angle sensor, start the engine and turn the steering wheel all the way to the left and right a couple of times.

 - Synchronize the sunroof and windows by pressing the button and keeping it pressed for an additional five seconds after the window/sunroof reaches fully open and closed positions.